 Each center has a multidisciplinary team of health professionals who in collaboration with the participant and/or participant's authorized representative conduct a comprehensive assessment of each potential participant to determine and plan services needed to meet the individual's specific assessed and expressed health and social needs.
 Services provided at the center include the following: professional nursing services; physical, occupational and speech therapies; mental health services; therapeutic activities; social services; personal care; hot meals and nutritional counseling; and transportation to and from the participant's residence.
-To be reimbursed for services, CBAS centers must provide a minimum of four hours of therapeutic services per day to CBAS participants.
+To be reimbursed for services per day to CBAS participants.
 Managed care plans determine the level of service authorization (i.e., days per week authorized) based on the member's assessed needs and medical necessity.
 Most CBAS centers operate Monday through Friday from approximately 9 a.m. to 3 p.m.; however, there is nothing in the licensing regulations to restrict centers from operating seven days per week.

-CBAS is a Medi-Cal managed care benefit but remains a Medi-Cal fee-for-service benefit for a very small number of individuals who are exempt from Medi-Cal managed care enrollment (approximately 20 as of February 28, 2022).
+CBAS is a Medi-Cal managed care benefit but remains a Medi-Cal fee-forservice benefit for a very small number of individuals who are exempt from Medi-Cal managed care enrollment (approximately 20 as of February 28, 2022).
 ADHC remains a non-Medi- Cal program for individuals who pay "out-of-pocket" for services in licensed ADHC centers.
 Third party payers such as long-term care insurance companies, Regional Centers, or the Veterans Administration may also pay for ADHC services.